ESA-EarthCODE/portal/pages/ecosystem.md

 <section class="white">

 ## Computational Research

 Unlock powerful cloud computing for Earth science research.
 With EarthCODE, top cloud computing platforms are seamlessly accessible by users.
-Explore the development tools, EO Data selection and compute capabilities each platform provides.
-Integration with EarthCODE, ensures that the platform supports FAIR tooling, development, and sharing of interoperable workflows and automates data publication process.
+Explore the development tools, EO Data selection, and compute capabilities each platform provides.
+Integration with EarthCODE, ensures that the platform supports FAIR tooling, development, and sharing of interoperable workflows and automates data publication process accessible via <a href="https://workspace.earthcode.eox.at/" target="_blank">Single Sign On (SSO)</a>.

 <esa-cards>
   <esa-card